PrudhviVajja/DistributedMapReduce/Readme.md

 **Extra files :**

 - `config.ini` : To define the ports, task, IP-Address, input file/folder path, etc...
-- `run.sh`: This is similar to **User Program** in the original MapReduce to stimulate the MapReduce task.
+- `Makefile.py`: This is similar to **User Program** in the original MapReduce to stimulate the MapReduce task.
 - `log files`: files generated after every run to track the flow of execution and get notified of any errors and warnings.
-- `del.sh`: To delete all the intermediate files created for processing.

 ### How Does it work?

 1. Configure the `config.ini` file according to the requirements (such as port numbers, input file location, etc..)
-2. Run `run.sh` bash file.
+2. Run `Makefile.py` file.
-3. The Key-Value server gets started.
+3. The Key-Value server gets started on a GCP instance named `kvstore`.
-4. The Master server gets started.
+4. The Master server gets started on aGCP instance named `master`.
+5. MakeFile Connects to Master server and requests  `init_cluster.`
-5. Master connects to the Key-Value server and splits the input file according to the number of mappers given.
+6. Master connects to the Key-Value server and splits the input file according to the number of mappers given.
+7. MakeFile later requests for  `runmapreduce`
-6. Master then spawns mappers using different `Processes ` to run parallelly mimicking the original MapReduce.
+8. Master then spawns mappers Asynchronosuly to run parallelly on different instances.(mapper is also a server)
+9. Master then connects to mappers to assign map task for all mappers.
+10. Mappers reads allocated data from kvstrore and writes the (key, values) to key value store.
+11. When all mappers completes their tasks master receives an acknowledgment to trigger
-7. Mappers connect to the master and key-value server and the reads respective input splits and sends it to the map function for further processing.
+12. Mappers connect to the master and key-value server and the reads respective input splits and sends it to the map function for further processing.
-8. After parsing all the key/value pairs mapper writes the intermediate outputs to the key-value store by hashing each key to their respective reducer inputs.
+13. After parsing all the key/value pairs mapper writes the intermediate outputs to the key-value store by hashing each key to their respective reducer inputs.
-9. After all the mappers are completed master receives an acknowledgment and spawns reducers to complete the remaining task.
+14. After all the mappers are completed master receives an acknowledgment and spawns reducers to complete the remaining task.
-10. Each reducer processed in parallel reads their respective input splits and combines the value of each key depending on the `function` provided.
+15. Each reducer processed in parallel reads their respective input splits and combines the value of each key depending on the `function` provided.
-11. After completing the task all the reducers write their output to the final_output file at the key-value server and sends an acknowledgment to the master.
+16. After completing the task all the reducers write their output to the final_output file at the key-value server and sends an acknowledgment to the master.
-12. Master then closes the key-value server and terminates.
+17. Makefile  then closes the key-value server and master for cost effectiveness.
-13. Run `del.sh` to remove intermideate files and kill the process if it's still running. (uncomment in the line in `run.sh` file)

 Output files : **`wordcount.txt`, `invertindex.txt`**